 Global Freedom of Expression is an academic initiative and therefore, we encourage you to share and republish excerpts of our content so long as they are not used for commercial purposes and you respect the following policy:

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-In November 2000, the African Commission on Human and Peoples’ Rights found the Republic of Nigeria to be in violation of the right to freedom of expression and several other articles of the African Charter on Human and Peoples Rights, alongside Principle 5 of the UN Basic Principles on the Independence of the Judiciary.
-This followed the unlawful incarceration of Niran Malaolu, editor of a Nigerian newspaper, for his alleged involvement in a coup.
-The Commission found that the sole reason for Malaolu’s detention was a publication and this amounted to a violation of his right to freedom of expression.
+The African Commission on Human and People’s Rights found the Republic of Nigeria to be in violation of various articles of the African Charter on Human and Peoples Rights as well as Principle 5 of the UN Basic Principles on the Independence of the Judiciary.
+Niran Malaolu, editor of an independent Nigerian newspaper, was unlawfully incarcerated for his alleged involvement in a coup.
+The Commission found that the sole reason for Malaolu’s detention was his publications and this amounted to a violation of his right to freedom of expression.
 Moreover, the Court held that the Nigerian government also violated a whole host of other conditions including the right to be defended, the right to liberty, and impartiality of the court.